Cameronketchem/CEN3031-Group91/SPRINT1.md

 As a user, I want integration with various blockchain networks, so that I can compare transaction fees.

-2. What issues your team planned to address?
+# 2. What issues your team planned to address?

 Creating the initial front end of the website to allow future functionality of buying NFTs from the website.

-Creating initial database and backend design that will allow functionality such as purchasing NFT's, returning users and creating stores.
+Creating initial database and backend design that will allow functionality of the website to address the user stories.

 Creating types that will be used throughout the construction of the software.

-Set up basic API
+Set up a basic API.

-3. Which ones were successfully completed?
+# 3. Which ones were successfully completed?

 A working front end that can be improved and built upon was successfully created.

-Different types that are neccessary for the backend were created, including contracts, assets, users, and contributions.
+Different types that are necessary for the backend were created, these types include contracts, assets, users, and contributions.

+We now can store user information with a wallet, and have backend files that set up the database and running the backend.

-4. Which ones didn't and why?
+# 4. Which ones didn't and why?

+We did not get the basic API set up yet because it was started and not finished yet for this sprint.